lurodrigo/lurodrigo.github.io/_posts/2017-05-29-symbolic-computation-R-2-4.md

 #> x -> (-1)*(-1*(sin(x))^1)
 ```

-Of course we can already define tangent, secant and even inverse trigonometric functions, such as the arctangent.
-I'll let these as an exercise to the reader.
+Of course we can already define the tangent, secant and even inverse trigonometric functions, such as the arctangent.
+I'll let them as an exercise to the reader.

-Claro, já podemos definir as funções tangente, secante e até as trigonométricas inversas, como arco-tangente.
-Isto fica como exercício para o leitor (*risos*).
-See you on the next post!

 -   [Part 1/4: Building the system's structure](http://lurodrigo.com/2017/05/symbolic-computation-R-1-4/)
 -   Part 3/4: Adding algebraic simplifications